provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetMarketOrdersRequest"></a>

 ### QueryGetMarketOrdersRequest
-QueryGetMarketOrdersRequest is a request message for the QueryGetMarketOrders endpoint.
+QueryGetMarketOrdersRequest is a request message for the GetMarketOrders query.

 | Field | Type | Label | Description |